Counseling psychology: Counseling ethics and regulation

 Perceptions on ethical behaviors vary depending upon geographical location, but ethical mandates are similar throughout the global community.
 Ethical standards are created to help practitioners, clients and the community avoid any possible harm or potential for harm.
 The standard ethical behaviors are centered on "doing no harm" and preventing harm.
 An excellent guideline to follow is the Ethics Principles of Psychologists and Code of Conduct.
 This code lists out the expectations psychologists must meet and thoroughly clarifies portions of the code.
 Some examples from the code would be respecting clients' rights, ensuring proper professional competence, ensuring the client's welfare, and giving informed consent to name a few items from the code.
 Several states require counselors to follow a specific Code of Ethics which was revised and updated in 2014.
 Failure to follow this code can lead to license revocation or more severe consequences.
 One of the major reason for the Code of Conduct is to better protect and serve the client and the counselor.

 Counselors must review with their clients verbally and in writing the responsibilities and rights that the counselor and client have.

-On top of this, counselors must explain the purpose, goals, techniques, procedures, limitations, potential risks, benefits of service: the counselor's qualifications, credentials, relevant experience, approach to counseling; continuation of service upon the death of counselor; the role of technology; and other pertinent information.
+Counselors must share their techniques with the client.
+This should include their goals for the client in their sessions, and breaking down the procedures of each session.
+It is required for any counselor to discuss their qualifications and credentials in order to establish trust in the relationship.
+There should be a breakdown of what to expect during each session and the provider should address any concerns or misgivings a patient might share about their choice to seek counseling.

 Counselors cannot share any confidential information that is obtained through the counseling process without specific written consent by the client or legal guardian except to prevent clear, imminent danger to the client or others, or when required to do so by a court order.
 Insurance companies or government programs will also be notified of certain information about your diagnosis and treatment to determine if your care is covered.
 Those companies and government programs are bound by HIPAA to keep that information strictly confidential.